-The area of the kingdom of Anabanua is the same as the sub-district Maniangpajo, in tthe District Wajo, prov. of South Sulawesi.
+The kingdom of Anabanua is located in the sub-district Maniangpajo, District Wajo, prov. of South Sulawesi.

 This kingdom existed 1737-1962.

 Line of kingdoms on Sulawesi: link

 Video sejarah kerajaan-kerajaan di Sulawesi

 – Video history kingdoms on Sulawesi, 40.000 BC – 2018: link

 – Video history kingdoms on South Sulawesi, 1AD – 2020: link

 – Video history kingdoms on Sulawesi Tenggara, 50.000 BC – 2020: link